Maxillofacial Surgery Miscellaneous Short Essays

 - Miniplates with monocortical screws must be placed only along these lines in the region of fracture to achieve maximum stability.

-Factors Considered of Champy’s Osteosynthesis:
+Factors Considered Of Champy’s Osteosynthesis:

 - Thickness of bone